kajananchinniah/Gameboy-Emulator/README.md

 # Gameboy Emulator
 This is my messy implementation of a gameboy emulator using C++.
+I've been working on this on and off (whenever I had time, but sometimes I was too busy to work on it).
+This is why my coding style may seem different depending on which file you look at.
+I generally tried to refactor after finishing a subset of emulator though.

 ## Notes on implementation
 Originally, the plan was to write this in modern C++.
 That clearly did not pan out.
 The gameboy instruction set is quite